Data Analysis Support Grant

 - Preference will be given to research that is collaborative in nature and uses CARRA infrastructure.

-- Grants will be considered on a rolling basis until 5 are awarded: simply complete the application and submit your request.
+- Grants will be considered on a rolling basis; simply complete the online application.

 - All awards are for a one year period.

 - Funds will be provided to the awardee's institution as an unrestricted grant provided as a lump sum to a sundry account used by the PI according to the project budget.

 - If the project is not completed within the project period, the award recipient may request a no-cost extension (NCE) for up to 12 months.
 Requests for NCEs can be made up to 90 days prior, but no less than 30 days prior, to the project period end date.
 An interim progress report must be submitted with the NCE Request Form, both of which are available on the CARRA website.

 - If the PI is unable to complete the project, any unexpended balance must be returned to CARRA.